-15 credits - Selected from at least three disciplines on the Distribution List.
+15 credits - Selected from at least two disciplines on the Distribution List.
+HIST 214, Sports in American History, is recommended.

 5 credits - From the Diversity Course List.
 Courses that meet this requirement may also be used toward other graduation requirements.
 Diversity courses are listed in the quarterly schedule and identified by 'DIV' attached to the course title.
 Example: SOC& 101 - Introduction to Sociology:DIV.